bvb-org/ctf-treasure-hunt/implementation_plan.md

-# ING Tech Treasure Hunt - Implementation Plan
+# CTF Treasure Hunt - Implementation Plan

 ## Event Overview

-The ING Tech Treasure Hunt is a technical challenge event designed for IT professionals at ING.
+The CTF Treasure Hunt is a technical challenge event designed for IT professionals at ING.
 This event combines technical puzzles, coding challenges, and problem-solving tasks in a competitive format.
 Participants will work in teams to solve a series of increasingly difficult challenges, earning points and advancing through the treasure hunt.

 ## Event Format